Adredes-weslee/NLP_earnings_report/QUICK_TEST_GUIDE.md

 # Quick NLP Test for Earnings Report Analysis

-This guide explains how to run quick tests on the NLP earnings report analysis with a reduced dataset size, allowing for rapid testing and debugging.The test scripts follow the same comprehensive Google-style documentation standards as the main codebase to ensure consistency and clarity.
+This guide explains how to run quick tests on the NLP earnings report analysis with a reduced dataset size, allowing for rapid testing and debugging.
+The test scripts follow the same comprehensive Google-style documentation standards as the main codebase to ensure consistency and clarity.

 ## Running Quick Tests